-Webinars offer the unique possibility to connect to potential clients, organize big meetings, coach or train staff and ultimately, add value to your users.
+Webinars offer the unique opportunity to connect to potential clients, organize large meetings, coach or train staff, and ultimately, add value to your users.
 But how do you host the perfect webinar?
 Luckily, webinar statistics do exist to help you decide which day of the week works best for invitations, when to start promoting, how to pick the right date and how to engage your audience.
 Are you wondering whether to include Q&As at the end of your webinar?
 The answer is a resounding yes.
-Read on for some more winning statistics you should definitely consider if you want to host a successful webinar.
+Read on for some more winning statistics you should consider if you want to host a successful webinar.

-Webinars are a treat for marketers, with a total of 95% of respondents seeing them as important for their strategy.
+Webinars are a treat for marketers, with a total of 95% of respondents seeing them as important for their marketing efforts.
 On a scale of one to five, marketers rate webinars at 3.08 points in relation to how nifty webinars are to their digital communications.

 Research shows that 58% of marketers use webinars as a promotion tool.
 Studies show that between 2% and 5% of webinar attendees eventually make a purchase at the end of the webinar.